 Affordable redevelopment has been led by small non-profit community development corporations at the grass roots level.
-Some of these organizations have been able to develop large-scale multifamily projects but human capital in any one organization is limited to conducting one or two projects at a time.
+Some of these organizations have been able to develop large-scale multi-family projects but human capital in any one organization is limited to conducting one or two projects at a time.
 Many require multiple partners, coordination and strong leadership to address redevelopment at a holistic level.
 Some ideas to overcome these barriers are:

-- Streamline approvals and reviews of projects that are smaller in nature to reduce burden to the developer of small-scale affordable housing projects. - Attract for-profit developers to partner with non-profit service agencies to develop affordable housing development for extremely low-income families; connecting services and rental assistance with new developments. - Develop a toolbox that streamline resources available through each phase of affordable housing development in neighborhoods of color. - Address public infrastructure in communities with affordable housing development, such as adding curb ramps and crumbling sidewalks, as an incentive for developers to increase affordable housing infill. - Support development of community assets in neighborhoods of color, creating areas of opportunity along with preservation of affordable housing. - Streamline resources available to address brownfields and other environmental issues that increase housing development costs.
-This can include connecting brownfield clean up resources to affordable housing resources ensure areas are primed for development. - Find additional subsidy dollars to help extremely low-income households and special needs households afford rental units without a cost burden. - Feed positive stories to media outlets to counter negative stories oriented from the urban core.
+- Streamline approvals and reviews of projects that are smaller in nature to reduce burden to the developer of small-scale affordable housing projects - Attract for-profit developers to partner with non-profit service agencies to develop affordable housing development for extremely low-income families; connecting services and rental assistance with new developments. - Address public infrastructure in communities with affordable housing development, such as adding curb ramps and crumbling sidewalks, as an incentive for developers to increase affordable housing infill - Support development of community assets in R/ECAP neighborhoods, creating areas of opportunity along with preservation of affordable housing - Streamline resources available to address brownfields and other environmental issues that increase housing development costs; this can include connecting brownfield clean up resources to affordable housing resources ensure areas are primed for development - Find additional subsidy dollars to help extremely low-income households and special needs households afford rental units without a cost burden